mgechev/blog.mgechev.com/content/post/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 expr = num | op expr+
 ```

 This basically means that we have digits which composed together can form numbers (`num`).
-We have 4 operations and an expression can be either a `num`ber, or `op`eration, followed by one or more `expr`essions.
+We have 4 operations and an expression which can be either a `num`ber, or `op`eration, followed by one or more `expr`essions.
 We'll refer to the individual definitions in the grammar (for instance to `num` and `op`) as rules.

 This is the so called [EBNF grammar](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form)<sup>[6]</sup>.
 Look at the grammar for a bit, try to understand it, and after that completely forget about it!
 We'll come back to the grammar after we explain the parser and you'll see how everything connects together!